ABOUT EMMA

 2012: Emma completed an inspiring dance residency led by Peggy Hackney, an internationally recognised dance educator known for her work in Laban/Bartenieff Movement Analysis as the Director of Dance & Laban at NYU and UC Berkeley in the USA.
 Focusing on movement signatures and the relationship to breath, body and spatial phrasing offered a vital perspective on non-verbal communication.

 2012: Emma furthered her movement training at the Laban/Bartenieff Institute of Movement Studies (New York), attending their partner site in Edinburgh.
-She fell in love with Edinburgh and found the Laban and Bartenieff residencies to be essential to her development as a dancer.
+She fell in love with Edinburgh and found the Laban/Bartenieff residencies to be essential to her development as a dancer.
 Eager to continue her studies, she remains dedicated to exploring the skills she has learned.

 2013-2016: Emma received professional training from Chris Green, a distinguished IDTA Fellow & Examiner.
 She is deeply grateful to Chris for sharing her exceptional expertise during this time.
 Emma looks forward to further opportunities to study with Chris as the depth of her knowledge, technique and attention to detail are truly incredible.